• Skip to primary navigation

 Another great all-purpose seasoning is Mexican Fiesta Seasoning.
 I found it a good alternative to achiote paste.
 This mix contains annatto seeds, chili peppers, dehydrated garlic, onion, and salt, adding a vibrant Mexican flavor to your dishes.
 I love using it in tacos, stews, rice, and curries.

 This seasoning mix will slightly alter the flavor profile of your dish due to the additional ingredients.
 Be mindful of the salt content, as you may need to reduce the salt in your recipe.
 Since the amount of annatto seeds in this mix is low, use a 3:1 substitution ratio.
-If your recipe calls for 1 tsp of achiote paste, replace it with 3 tsp of this seasoning.
+If your recipe calls for 1 teaspoon of achiote paste, replace it with 3 teaspoon of this seasoning.

 Mexican fiesta seasoning.